vriccobene/antagonist/README.md

-# Antagonist
+# Antagonist Label Store
 AnTagOnIst (<ins>An</ins>omaly <ins>Tag</ins>ging <ins>On</ins> h<ins>Ist</ins>orical data) is a Label Store for Network Anomaly Detection.
 It's basically a tool that supports the visual analysis and the tagging of anomalies on  telemetry data.

 This is done by providing a user-friendly interface to "Tag" anomalous data on multiple telemetry metrics and produce some metadata reflecting the semantic of those anomalies.

-# What is a Network Anomaly?
+## What is a Network Anomaly?
 In the context of this project, an anomaly is considered to be any event that could potentially be of concern in the execution of network services.
 A network anomaly is a collection of symptoms.